Home > Guides > The best audio interfaces under $1,000: High-end recording at a low price

 Does a cheap interface affect sound quality?

 Price isn’t necessarily equivalent to sound quality.
 More expensive interfaces use better components.
 When it comes to sound quality you need to think about converter quality, preamps, and your playback system.
-Good monitors give you a better idea of how things actually sound, so you want a good set.
+Good studio monitors give you a better idea of how things actually sound, so you want a good set.

 What is the best brand of audio interface?